chancethecoder/pintree/README.md

 # Quick start

-The only development dependency of this project is [Node.js](https://nodejs.org), so just make sure you have it installed.
+The only dependency of this project is [Node.js](https://nodejs.org), so just make sure you have it installed.
-Then type few commands known to every Node developer...
 ```
 git clone https://github.com/chancethecoder/pintree.git
 cd multipad